seniv/react-native-notifier/README.md

 ## Requirements

-This library uses [react-native-gesture-handler](https://github.com/software-mansion/react-native-gesture-handler), perfect library for swipes and other gesture events.
+This library uses [react-native-gesture-handler](https://github.com/software-mansion/react-native-gesture-handler), a perfect library for swipes, and other gesture events.

-If you are using [react-navigation](https://reactnavigation.org/) then you already have it.
-If you don't, check Getting Stated guide: https://software-mansion.github.io/react-native-gesture-handler/docs/getting-started.html
+If you are using [react-navigation](https://reactnavigation.org/) then you already have `gesture-handler` installed.
+If you don't, check Getting Started guide to install it: https://software-mansion.github.io/react-native-gesture-handler/docs/getting-started.html

 ## Installation
 ```sh